 7. pour the batter in a greased or lined loaf pan ( 7.5 x 4 x 2.5 inches) or round cake pan (7.5 x 2 inches).

-8. bake in a preheated oven at 180 degrees C/350 degrees F for 45 to 50 mins or till tooth pick inserted in the cake comes out clean. the timing varies from oven to oven. please check notes above in the recipe card for more details. the orange yellowish color is due to incandescent lighting in my kitchen.
+8. bake banana cake in a preheated oven at 180 degrees C/350 degrees F for 45 to 50 minutes or till tooth pick inserted in the cake comes out clean. the timing varies from oven to oven. please check notes above in the recipe card for more details. the orange yellowish color is due to incandescent lighting in my kitchen.